bwsw/sj-platform/SJDocs/source/Tutorial.rst

 - crud-rest-port - REST interface port.

-- marathon-connect - Marathon adderess.
+- marathon-connect - Marathon address.
 Use to launch a framework that is responsible for running engine tasks and provides the information about launched tasks.
 It should start with 'http://'.

 - marathon-connect-timeout - use when trying to connect by 'marathon-connect' (ms).